-You may privately purchase a handgun in North Carolina once you are at least 21 years old and have obtained either a concealed carry permit or a pistol purchase permit, which may be acquired from your local sheriff’s office.
+You may privately purchase a handgun in Charlotte once you are at least 21 years old and have obtained either a concealed carry permit or a pistol purchase permit, which may be acquired from your local sheriff’s office.
 To obtain a concealed carry permit or purchase permit, you must go through a background check, which the sheriff’s office runs upon your request for a permit.
 Other requirements for a pistol purchase permit can vary among the counties, and most counties charge a small fee.

 You may purchase a rifle or shotgun privately or from a dealer once you are 18 years old.
 You are not required to obtain a permit and go through a background check to buy a firearm other than a handgun.

-NC Open Carry Gun Laws
+Charlotte Open Carry Gun Laws

 Once you lawfully own a firearm, North Carolina allows you to carry it openly.
 This means you may have your firearm with you in public as long as it is visible.
 Unless you have a concealed carry permit, you may not keep a firearm hidden beneath your clothing or within a bag.